BLOG UPDATE: Brexit – the simple way out. A business perspective Thursday, 2 August 2018

 The two main differences between this meta-agreement and the ‘Norwegian option’ are that Norway is fully involved in the Single Market and has free movement of people (unlike the UK they also participate in the Schengen Agreement treaty), but it is not in the Customs Union.

-The meta-agreement proposal would avoid the foreseeable problems for UK and EU companies, and should placate the proponents of hard Brexit andsoft Brexit in the UK.
+This meta-agreement proposal would avoid the foreseeable problems for UK and EU companies, and should placate the proponents of hard Brexit and soft Brexit in the UK.
 It implies that all EU product regulations, standards and conformity assessment schemes remain in force in the UK, and they also apply to trade agreements with other countries.
+In the current situation it is also the best solution for the EU and its member countries, companies and citizens, though it may be difficult for EU officials to accept this.

 Fortunately, an important element of UK involvement in shaping the Single Market can be kept if the UK’s national standards organisation, the British Standards Institution (BSI) keeps its membership of the private European Standardisation organisations CEN and CENELEC.
 This should not be a problem; Serbia and Turkey are members too.
 The EU should continue to respect the conformity assessment by official certification bodies in the UK and rely on UK customs to facilitate accepting products from outside the EU.